-The South African government has introduced an online eVisa application system that allows citizens of different countries all over the world to obtain a visa electronically.
+The South African government has introduced an online eVisa application system that allows citizens of eligible countries to obtain a visa electronically.
 This eliminates the need for these travelers to obtain a visa from a South African embassy or consulate and makes the entire process quick and simple.

-The South African government provides different types of visas depending on the specific needs that the travelers from different countries may have.
-Therefore, the traveler is advised to go over the list of different visas offered by the South African government to determine which one best suits their travel needs.
+The South African government provides different types of visas depending on the specific needs that the travelers may have.
+Therefore, visitors are advised to go over the list of different visas offered by the South African government to determine which one best suits their travel needs.

 Do French Citizens Need a Visa for South Africa?

 A significant number of French citizens visit South Africa every year, making France one of the countries with the highest number of travelers to South Africa.
-French citizens are required to obtain an eVisa to South Africa if they are planning to visit the country for tourism or business.
+Currently French citizens are able to enter South Africa and stay for a period of up to 90 days without a visa, but it is expected that in the future they will be required to obtain an eVisa to South Africa if they are planning to visit the country for tourism or business.

-Please note that if traveling with a minor, under the age of 18, the parents of the minor will have to provide a birth certificate that lists them as parents to the child.
-In the case that the child is traveling with just one parent, the other parent’s consent will be required in the form of an affidavit.
+Please note that if traveling with a minor, under the age of 18, the parents of the child will have to provide a birth certificate that lists them as parents.
+In the case that the minor travels with just one parent, the other parent’s consent will be required in the form of an affidavit.